What is the First Dollar Credit?

 The First Dollar Credit provides direct property tax relief as a credit for Wisconsin property owners on their property tax bill.

-Every taxable parcel (business, commercial or private) containing a real property improvement, qualifies for the First Dollar Credit.
+Every taxable parcel (business, commercial or private) containing a real property improvement (ex: building), qualifies for the First Dollar Credit.
 Unlike the Lottery and Gaming Credit, the property does not have to be the owner's primary residence.
-Note: A personal property improvement does not qualify a parcel for this credit.

 No. This credit is automatically applied to all qualifying properties.
 If the property tax bill shows an amount under “Ass'd Value Improvements,” that property should receive the credit.
 If you feel the property qualifies for the credit and it does not appear on the tax bill, contact your local treasurer or clerk.